mcrojo/iFunMed/README.md

 From the fitting with and without annotation, `processFunMed` will summarize the information from `vemDirectSS` and `vemMedSS`.
 `iFunMedNull.output` and `iFunMedAnno.output` are lists with the following information:

-- Convergency: Number of iterations and convergency status for direct and indirect effect models.
+- Convergence: Number of iterations and convergence status for direct and indirect effect models.
 - Parameters: Direct and indirect effect estimated model parameters.
 - PostProb: Posterior Probability of  inclusion (non-zero effect size) and FDR-corrected values for direct and indirect effect models.